opendocsg/slw-judgments-backfill/2010_SGHC_50/report.md

  detriment.

-The Court of Appeal decision of _United Overseas Bank Ltd v Bank of China_ [2006] 1 SLR(R) 57 (“ _United Overseas Bank Ltd_ ”) was cited in support.
+The Court of Appeal decision of _United Overseas Bank Ltd v Bank of China_ <span class="citation">[2006] 1 SLR(R) 57</span> (“ _United Overseas Bank Ltd_ ”) was cited in support.

 51     Counsel for the plaintiff, however, submitted that for promissory estoppel, it is strictly not

 necessary to prove detriment.
-It is sufficient for the plaintiff to prove that it would be inequitable to allow the defendant to act in a manner inconsistent with the promise: see _Chitty on Contracts_ vol 1 (Thomson Reuters (Legal) Limited, 30th Ed, 2008), para 3−094 cited with approval in _Abdul Jalil bin Ahmad bin Talib and Others v A Formation Construction Pte Ltd_ [2006] 4 SLR 778 at [43] and [44] ( _“Abdul Jalil”_ ).
+It is sufficient for the plaintiff to prove that it would be inequitable to allow the defendant to act in a manner inconsistent with the promise: see _Chitty on Contracts_ vol 1 (Thomson Reuters (Legal) Limited, 30th Ed, 2008), para 3−094 cited with approval in _Abdul Jalil bin Ahmad bin Talib and Others v A Formation Construction Pte Ltd_ <span class="citation">[2006] 4 SLR 778</span> at [43] and [44] ( _“Abdul Jalil”_ ).
 In _Abdul Jalil_ , Prakash J held:

  As for the third element, there has been some discussion as to whether there must be “detriment” suffered by the debtor before the creditor is estopped from going back on his promise.
 In this respect, Chitty on Contracts ([42] supra ) at para 3−135, asserts that the better view is that detriment of the kind required for the purpose of estoppel by representation is not a n essential requirement and all that is necessary is that the promisee should have acted in reliance on the promise in such a way as to make in inequitable to allow the promisor to act inconsistently with it.
 Chitty on Contracts also states that by making the payment, a debtor would act in reliance on the creditor’s promise and so make it prima facie inequitable for the creditor to peremptorily go back on his promise.

  [emphasis added]

-The Court of Appeal upheld her decision (judgment reported at [2007] 3 SLR(R) 592) but on the issue of detriment, it left the question open when it observed:
+The Court of Appeal upheld her decision (judgment reported at <span class="citation">[2007] 3 SLR(R) 592</span>) but on the issue of detriment, it left the question open when it observed:

  In this appeal, counsel for the appellants has not challenged the correctness of the Judge’s ruling on the third condition.
 It is therefore not necessary for us to enter into this controversy without the benefit of arguments to the contrary.